-At our 2020 annual meeting, we held a non-binding shareholder advisory vote on executive compensation ("say-on-pay").
-Similar to results in the previous year, our shareholders approved our 2020 executive compensation, with more than 76% of voting shareholders casting their vote in favor of the say-on-pay resolution, excluding abstentions and broker non-votes which are not considered votes cast.
-Based on feedback from our shareholders, we believe this decline in support from the approximate 87% support received in 2019 was a result of the severance payments made to our former chief executive officer.
+At our 2021 annual meeting, we held a non-binding shareholder advisory vote on executive compensation ("say-on-pay").
+Similar to results in the previous year, our shareholders approved our 2020 executive compensation, with more than 88% of voting shareholders casting their vote in favor of the say-on-pay resolution, excluding abstentions and broker non-votes which are not considered votes cast.
 The Committee continues to monitor our executive compensation program in the context of current and emerging market practice.

-In light of the Company's recent performance and the continuing downturn in the oil and gas and marine industries, beginning in 2019 and continuing into 2021, the Committee has been reevaluating our annual and long-term incentive programs.
-The Committee is committed to establishing programs that continue to meet our stated goals of ensuring an appropriate linkage between pay, Company performance, and returns for shareholders, while also ensuring that we attract and retain the best executive talent available.
-The Committee will revise our executive compensation program, as it believes necessary, to strengthen alignment with shareholder perspectives and address changing business, industry and economic conditions.
+In light of the Company's recent performance and the continuing downturn in the oil and gas and marine industries, beginning in 2019 and continuing into 2022, the Committee has been re-evaluating our annual and long-term incentive programs.
+The Committee is committed to establishing programs each year that continue to meet our stated goals of ensuring an appropriate linkage between pay, Company performance, and returns for shareholders, while also ensuring that we attract and retain the best executive talent available.
+The Committee will continue to evaluate and revise our executive compensation program, as it believes necessary, to strengthen alignment with shareholder perspectives and address changing business, industry and economic conditions.